Robustly optimal dynamics for active matter reservoir computing: Introduction

-However, many questions remain unresolved: For example, what is the optimal mix of nonlinearity and linearity in responses? \cite{Inubushi2017} Do memory capacity and nonlinearity present trade-offs? \cite{Dambre2012,Inubushi2017} What is the role of the time delay in response? \cite{Appeltant2011,Appeltant2012,Hlser2022,Tanaka2019} How can input information be effectively injected into \cite{Gauthier2021} and read out from \cite{Ohkubo2024} the system for more efficient RC?
-And how can interpretable frameworks be developed to integrate theory with practice and enhance the prevalence of \rc? \cite{Yan2024-opportunitiesRC,Gauthier2021}.
+Yet, for reservoir computation \emph{in materio} or using biological-like swarms, deep physical concepts remain hidden beneath the surface.
+For example, how do nonequilibrium phase diagrams and dissipative as well as correlative dynamics relate to computational properties?
+Understanding these links would be valuable for recognizing the true feasibility of neuromorphic computing systems \cite{Lee2023, Jaeger2021,Markovic2020-phys_for_neuromoph}, and connecting different realms of matter-based and digital computing, both conceptually and practically \cite{Kendon2015}.
+Generally, interpretable \rc frameworks should lead to better integration of theory with practice \cite{Yan2024-opportunitiesRC,Gauthier2021}.
+Artificial neural networks have been employed as the standard substrate for \rc; they are essentially black boxes \cite{wetzel2025interpretable}.
+A \emph{different paradigm for thinking about computation and learning} is required when dealing with physical substrates \cite{Horsman2014-when_phys_compute, jaeger2023toward}.
+Notably, hard condensed matter, \eg, magnetic systems, has already enabled RC implementations for prediction and pattern recognition by exploiting topologically protected phases (skyrmions) \cite{Prychynenko2018,Everschor2024-review-magnetic_RC,Love2023,Yokouchi2022,Lee2023}.

-Yet, for reservoir computation \emph{in materio}, deeper physical concepts remain hidden beneath the surface.
-For example, how do nonequilibrium phase diagrams and dissipative as well as correlative behavior relate to computational properties?
-Understanding this fundamental connection would be valuable for recognizing the true feasibility of general neuromorphic computing systems \cite{Lee2023, Jaeger2021,Markovic2020-phys_for_neuromoph}, and connect different realms of matter-based and digital computing, both conceptually and practically \cite{Kendon2015}.
-Artificial neural networks are usually employed as the model of \rc, to develop mathematical theory; they are not particularly interpretable in these terms, essentially functioning as black-boxes \cite{wetzel2025interpretable}.
-Thus, a \emph{different paradigm for thinking about computation and learning} is required when dealing with physical substrates \cite{Horsman2014-when_phys_compute, jaeger2023toward}.
+Regarding living systems, it may not be clear whether the power of collective information processing is attributable to physical dynamics alone, or whether other factors may play a role \cite{Couzin2002,Couzin2007,Couzin2009,Flack2017}.
+A basic physical model system for biologically-inspired \rc can be enormously clarifying in these respects.
+Moreover, there is a rapidly growing interest in the use of biological matter for artificial intelligence, particularly within the \rc paradigm, using self-organized brain organoids and objects alike \cite{Smirnova2023,Cai2023,Kobayashi2025}.